CN3ves/5-/docs/games/5+copycat.md

 |       [Level](#23-descriptor-level)          |  [Improvement](#33-improvement)      |  [Actions](#43-actions)       |

 ## 1) Introduction
-The 5+ system is a light, simple and flexible dice gaming system that can be used in various gaming contexts.
+The 5+ system is a light, simple and flexible dice gaming system that was developed to simplify running high fantasy adventures (D&D, Pathfinder) to a play-by-post (PbP) format.
+Using nothing but <span style="color:green">two six-sided dice (2d6)</span> it attempts to remove most of the complexity and rules providing a stripped down system to run such adventures.
-It focuses on free-form narrative and player freedom, instead of diving deep into the mechanistic details, keeping the story flowing at a good pace, while guaranteeing the possibility of building complex characters and their development, using nothing but <span style="color:green">two six-sided dice (2d6)</span>, a pencil and a notebook.
-Being a generic gaming system, it can be adapted to fit a diversity of settings, game styles, concepts and adventures.
-Specific options are included to allow the players to drive the story, distributing and decentralizing of the Game Master’s (GM) task for a wider shared storytelling experience.
-The addition of a standard French-suited deck allows for easy single player options.

 The 5+ system is a descriptor-oriented system (DOS).
 This means that <span style="color:green">descriptors</span> represent the underlying framework that can be easily adapted to accommodate many types of character concepts, game styles and genres.
 Using this framework, players can generate